robotman2412/pax-graphics/docs/codecs.md

-# PAX docs: Image codecs
+# PAX Docs: Image codecs
 The image codecs are currently work-in-development, but PNG decode has been released as test.

 ## Where to get it